siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - Support interjection of runtime machine controls such as feed rate override, feedhold and resume in the MVP protocol.

-- Require as little translation from common image formats to streaming protocol formats as possible.
-Specifically, we are looking at [BMP](https://en.wikipedia.org/wiki/BMP_file_format) and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image file formats.
+- Require minimal translation from common image formats to the streaming format.
+Specifically, we are concerned with images sources as raw, in-memory bitmaps, [PNG image files](https://en.wikipedia.org/wiki/Portable_Network_Graphics), and [BMP image files](https://en.wikipedia.org/wiki/BMP_file_format), to a lesser extent.

-- Get as close to the bit utilization in the raw BMP or PNG file as possible.
-Ideally we could stream BMP or PNG image files directly to the controller, taking advantage of compression methods already used in those files.
+- Approach the bit utilization in raw PNG or BMP files, and support simple run-length encoding of raw pixel image lines.

-- it may be an option to support a mode where Gcode is not used at all - e.g. direct REST operation.
+- It may also be an option to support a mode where Gcode is not used at all - e.g. direct REST operation.

 ##Protocol Design
-Some vocabulary - mostly taken from the BMP and PNG formats
+Some vocabulary:

 - `Image Header` - metadata describing the image, but not the rendering operation
 - `Pixel Array` - the image data itself